quasis/script/README.md

 - `enhance programs` - disables or removes preinstalled bloatware applications
 - `enhance schedule` - disables scheduled tasks that collect statistical and telemetry data
 - `enhance firewall` - cuts off excessive and insecure network communications
-- `enhance all` - executes all the options above one after another
+- `enhance all` - executes all the options above one after another (the default)

 Note, that `enhance firewall` will block most of the inbound and outbound traffic, including the web browser.
 You can either create a firewall rule for the web browser manually after execution of the script, or define a subset of the following environment variables prior to execution of the script: